Nutritionist/Dietitian Services and Weight Loss Counseling at Avance Care

 Small Changes Can Make a Big Difference

-According to key opinion leaders and researchers associated with the World Health Organization (WHO), nutrition and lifestyle interventions targeting adults start to generate health effects immediately after their implementation, and benefits are even faster for interventions that narrowly target high-risk individuals and age groups.
-This means it is never too late to benefit from nutritional or lifestyle changes which do have the ability to change the course of a chronic condition and/or delay the onset of complications.
+Research shows that nutrition and lifestyle interventions targeting adults start to generate positive effects immediately after their implementation, and benefits are even faster for interventions that target high-risk individuals and age groups.
+This means it is never too late to benefit from nutrition or lifestyle changes which can alter the course of a chronic condition and/or delay the onset of complications.

-An adult with healthy blood pressure and healthy blood cholesterol levels has a greatly reduced risk for heart disease.
-A 12 to 13 point reduction in systolic blood pressure can reduce cardiovascular disease deaths by 25%, and a 10% decrease in total cholesterol levels reduces the risk for coronary heart disease by 30%.
+- Lower heart disease risk by lowering blood pressure and cholesterol.
+A 12 to 13 point reduction in systolic blood pressure can reduce heart disease deaths by 25% and a 10% decrease in total cholesterol levels reduces the risk of coronary heart disease by 30%!

 Winning With Weight Loss and Keeping it Off

 The National Weight Control Registry (NWCR), analyzes the behavior of people who have successfully lost weight and sustained weight loss over time.
-Registry participants have lost an average 66 lbs of weight and kept it off for more than 5.5 years.
-Many people included in the registry have lost more weight than this, and the range of weight loss for successful participants is between 30 – 300 lbs.
-Researchers from the NWCR have analyzed the behavior of registry participants and report that 55% of people attribute their success to receiving assistance from a professional or weight loss program.
-98% report that they modified their diet and 94% report they increased their physical activity.
-It seems that having a professional provider support your weight loss effort is most valuable and that knowing how and what to eat for your particular needs contributes significantly to successful outcomes.
+Registry participants have lost an average 66 lbs. of weight and kept it off for more than 5.5 years.
+Many people included in the registry have lost more weight than this, and the range of weight loss for successful participants is between 30 – 300 lbs!

-- Before beginning therapy, our Nutrition Services Coordinator helps you understand your insurance coverage.
-Behavioral Wellness services are covered by most insurance plans.
+2. Before beginning therapy, our Specialty Services Coordinator helps you understand your insurance coverage.
+Nutrition Services are covered by most insurance plans.

 What is Medical Nutrition Therapy (MNT)?